Synestraa/Highcall-Library/README.md

   * Handy safe reading functions
   * String helpers (such as ignore case comparison, validation, tokenizing)
   * Error setting (compatible with WINAPI) includes notes
+* New features
+  * injecting from 32 bit to 64, 32 to 32, 64 to 32 and 64 to 64.
+  * debugger detection
+  * memory scanning detection (cheat engine, etc.)
+  * many ports to be able to do 32 to 64 and 64 to 32 things.